 - Occupational medicine services, including drug testing, DOT physicals, workers’ compensation services and more.

-Each CareWell clinic is equipped with state-of-the-art technology and an on-site lab, enabling CareWell clinicians to perform a chest X ray, an EKG test, an ultrasound and other diagnostic tests on the spot.
+Each CareWell clinic is equipped with state-of-the-art technology and an on-site lab, enabling CareWell clinicians to perform a chest X ray, an EKG test, and other diagnostic tests on the spot.